What are PCI DSS and PTS and why are they important for your business?

 PCI DSS stands for Payment Card Industry Data Security Standard.
 In short, it’s a set of technical and operation requirements, policies, procedures and tools to protect cardholder data.

-Everyone who is storing, processing or transmitting cardholder information (or in other words, card payments) have to comply with PCI DSS.
-This includes, financial institutions, point-of-sale payment providers and merchants of all sizes.
-Even software developers of applications and devices for card transactions are required to comply.
+Everyone who is storing, processing or transmitting cardholder information (or in other words, accepting card payments) has to comply with PCI DSS.
+This includes financial institutions, point-of-sale payment providers and merchants of all sizes.
+Even software developers of applications and devices for card transactions are required to comply with this standard.

-Security is of paramount importance for the business and the consumers.
+Security is of paramount importance for both businesses and consumers.
 You might say to yourself “Why would anyone target my small business instead of a large bank institution?”
 Hackers are smart and perfectly aware that small businesses don’t have the resources to build and maintain integrated and advanced security systems.
 That makes them considerably more vulnerable than large companies and banks.
 That said, they are easy targets for hackers.

-The slightest doubt of a security breach or hacker attack can severely harm your business.
-On one hand customers suddenly lose trust.
-On the other, your business fail to maintain credibility and can be a subject to financial liabilities and fines.
+The slightest doubt of a security breach or a hacker attack can severely harm your business.
+On the one hand, customers suddenly lose trust.
+On the other, your business fails to maintain credibility and can be subject to financial liabilities and fines.

-The loses could be enormous.
-There is quite a chance your business won’t manage to recover and head toward bankruptcy.
+The losses could be enormous.
+There is a significant chance your business won’t manage to recover and head towards bankruptcy.

-You understand how important is to set and maintain strict rules and procedures, which protects you against vulnerabilities, fraudulent activity and security breaches.
+You understand how important it is to set and maintain strict rules and procedures, which protect you against vulnerabilities, fraudulent activity and security breaches.

-With that in mind, in December 2004 the PCI SSC’s founding members, including Mastercard, Visa, American Express, Discover and JCB International, have decided to implement PCI DSS set of rules and requirements as a part of their data security compliance programmes.
+With that in mind, in December 2004, the PCI SSC’s founding members, including Mastercard, Visa, American Express, Discover and JCB International, decided to implement the PCI DSS set of rules and requirements as a part of their data security compliance programmes.

-Since then, the PCI DSS has become vital for everyone receiving and processing card information However, it’s important to note that the standards are regularly being updated, and the security framework itself reviewed and refined.
+Since then, the PCI DSS has become vital for everyone receiving and processing card information.
+However, it’s important to note that the standards are regularly updated, and the security framework itself is reviewed and refined.

 myPOS cares about security

-We, at myPOS put security first.
-Our payment solutions are fully compliant with PCI DSS and guarantee safe card payment processing.
+We, at myPOS, put security first.
+Our payment solutions are fully compliant with PCI DSS and PTS and guarantee safe card payment processing.
 Moreover, all myPOS devices are PTS compliant as well, ensuring the safety of all transactions you make and receive.

 Share this post: